 We might sometimes use third parties such as Mailchimp to deliver possible services and website experience to you such as subscribing to emails, and we do include links to social media websites like Facebook or YouTube which may use their own cookies.
 These third parties may change from time to time.
 We do not control these third parties or their cookies, and cookies from them may be stored on your device so please visit their websites to check their privacy or cookie policies.

-- make our website work, for example by keeping it secure
+- make the website work, for example by keeping it secure

 - remember which pop-ups have been seen

-- measure and collect information on how visitors use the website, such as which links are clicked on, the most popular pages, how many visitors come to our site, where visitors exit the site and other data that we use to improve how our website works in the future.
+- measure and collect information on how visitors use the website, such as which links are clicked on, the most popular pages, how many visitors come to the site, where visitors exit the site and other data that we use to improve how the website works in the future.

-- to help us to analyse the performance of our website and services.
+- to help us to analyse the performance of the website and services.

-- identify your device when you visit our website and as you navigate our website.
+- identify your device when you visit the website and as you navigate the website.

-- help us to determine if you are logged into our website if logging in is required.
+- help us to determine if you are logged into the website if logging in is required.

 - store information about your preferences and to personalise the website.

-- as an element of the security measures used to protect any possible user accounts, including preventing fraudulent use of login credentials, and to protect our website and services generally.
+- as an element of the security measures used to protect any possible user accounts, including preventing fraudulent use of login credentials, and to protect the website and services generally.

 The following applies to users of our site that login to parts of the site: